Been There, Shaped History: Especially in the comics, Scrooge is legendary for the number of famous historical figures he's interacted with.

 Typically, it's his arrogance which causes the fateful mistake.
 He could be anything from a gardener to an explosions expert.
 He pretty much creates works of art.
 His confidence increases with each successful assignment.
 Then he is offered a more demanding assignment, which seems to him like his crowning achievement.
 At this point he a) attempts to do by himself a job which would require one or more assistants, b) seriously underestimates the difficulties in accomplishing his goal or c) his single-minded pursuit of his goal prevents him from taking a rest, re-assessing the situation, etc. The scene is set for a spectacular disaster.

 Super Senses: According to Don Rosa, the explanation how Donald could tell his nephews apart was that he could see tiny details that differentiates them, examples being: a crooked freckle, a speck in an eye, an extra eyelash, even the shade of white of their feathers.
+It only works subconsciously however, its impossible for him to do it when trying.

 Supreme Chef: Depending on the Writer to a very high degree, and some comics even depict him as a Lethal Chef, but in most stories where it comes up he's actually a good cook — not quite in Grandma Duck's class, and often limited by the fact that he can't afford to buy the proper ingredients, but a talented enough chef that family members will come running when he's doing the cooking.